deanturpin/germs.dev/posts/repairs.md

 - [ ] New dial

 ### Serial 594243
-- Broken balance
-- Good hands
-- Case much newer but not as nice as the other one
+Broken balance and good hands.
+Case much newer but not as nice as the wolf one.
+Full hunter.

-- Click needed reseating
+- [x] Reseat click

 ### References
 - http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&2&2uswk&Molnia_3602
 - http://cgi.linuxfocus.org/~guido/molnija-pocket-watch/

 ## Rone Countryman
 34mm manual, ~200&deg; ammplitude.
 Consolidate with a similar Rone with a date.
 Thinking I'll just initially take the barrel from the second one.
-Might consider a new mainspring for the second if it's looking OK after a clean.
+Might consider using the second with the date as the donee if it's looking OK after a clean.

+### No date version
+Runs for a couple of hours but the mainspring seems to be broken.

+- [x] Polywatch
+- [x] New strap -- black Milanese bracelet
+- [ ] New cannon pinion -- evaporated during tear down
+- [ ] New mainspring -- slips after a few winds
+- [ ] New gasket
+- [ ] Service

 ### Date version
-Extremely dirty and smells of rabbits (been in a loft).
+Extremely dirty and smells of rabbits (apparently been in a loft).
 Appears to have been dipped in grease.

 - [x] Clean dial
 - [ ] Clean and service
 - [ ] Measure crystal
 - [ ] Replace crystal

-### No date version
-Runs for a couple of hours but the mainspring seems to be broken.

-- [x] Polywatch
-- [x] New strap -- black Milanese bracelet
-- [ ] New cannon pinion
-- [ ] New mainspring (slips after a few winds)
-- [ ] New gasket
-- [ ] Service

 ## Omega 161.009
-22M serial (1965), cal 552, crown very worn, after-market gold-plated bracelet, crown/stem not engaging
+22M serial (1965), cal 552, crown very worn, after-market gold-plated bracelet, crown/stem not engaging.

+- [x] New leather strap
 - [ ] Service (external)
-- [x] New leather strap
 - [ ] Add gold-plated Omega buckle

 ## Omega 131.019 gold-plated